 Recommended amount of fat

-Micronutrients: vitamins and minerals for the cyclist
+Micronutrients: vitamins and minerals for cyclists

-Essential vitamins and minerals for the cyclist
+Essential vitamins and minerals for cyclists

 Tips to ensure adequate micronutrient intake

-• Eat a varied and balanced diet that includes fruits, vegetables, whole grains, legumes, nuts, seeds and animal products.
+• Eat a varied and balanced diet that includes fruits, vegetables, whole grains, legumes, nuts, seeds, and animal products.

-Remember: cycling nutrition is not just about calories and macronutrients.
-Micronutrients are also essential for health and performance.
-Make sure you consume a diet rich in micronutrients to optimize your performance and get the most out of cycling.
+Remember: cycling nutrition isn't just about calories and macronutrients.
+Micronutrients are also essential for health and performance.Make sure you eat a diet rich in micronutrients to optimize your performance and get the most out of cycling.

-Food planning
+Meal planning

-1. Define your objectives
+1. Define your goals

 • Do you want to improve your performance?